-September 2, 2019, marked the 125th anniversary of Labor Day in the U.S. Many folks recognize and celebrate the Labor Day holiday for the end-of-summer three-day weekend it offers.
+September 2, 2019, marks the 125th anniversary of Labor Day in the U.S. Many folks recognize and celebrate the Labor Day holiday for the end-of-summer three-day weekend it offers.
 Many set their sights on a day of fun in the sun, planning picnics, parades, backyard BBQs, and one last trip to the lake or beach with family and friends.

 With all these end-of-summer activities, the true purpose of Labor Day often gets lost in the shuffle.
-That purpose being this: a day to pay national tribute to the social and economic achievements of American workers and their contributions to the strength, prosperity, and well-being of our country.
+That purpose is this: a day to pay national tribute to the social and economic achievements of American workers and their contributions to the strength, prosperity, and well-being of our country.

 Here’s a quiz to test your Labor Day “true purpose” I.Q.

 - The first U.S. celebration of Labor Day occurred on Tuesday, September 5, of what year?
 Where was it held?